Gill will resign from FIFA if Blatter stays

 "Over the months they persuaded me that we could affect change from within.

 "What has changed my mind?
 Seismic events yesterday.
-I recognize and realize that to be on that body would be futile and I don’t think that’s right for me and more importantly I don’t think it’s right for football and UEFA."
+I recognise and realise that to be on that body would be futile and I don’t think that’s right for me and more importantly I don’t think it’s right for football and UEFA."

 Gill, 57, added that like most UEFA delegates he was backing